anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-oobe-enrollment.md

 ## Objective

-Enroll a corporate Windows 11 device into Microsoft Intune by signing in with a Microsoft Entra ID work account during Windows Out-of-Box Experience.
+Enroll a corporate Windows 11 device by signing in with a Microsoft Entra ID work account during Windows Out-of-Box Experience.

-This lab will validate that:
+This lab validates that:

 - A Windows device can be set up for work or school during OOBE.
 - The device can be named using a consistent lab naming standard.
 - The device can join Microsoft Entra ID.
-- The device can automatically enroll into Microsoft Intune.
+- The device can appear in the Microsoft Entra admin center.
-- The device can appear in the Intune admin center.
+- The device can be prepared for Microsoft Intune enrollment.
-- The device can be managed as a corporate Windows device.
+- Intune enrollment can be troubleshot if MDM enrollment does not complete automatically.

 ---